 Keith Hopkins groomed for greatness

 He was taken on by the Publicity Department of the Standard Motor Company partly because Alick Dick wanted a French speaker to aid continental sales.
-After the 17 August dismissal of the STI Board, Hopkins wasted no time in getting another job as Press Officer for Coventry City Council before the axe inevitably fell on his own position.
+After the 17 August dismissal of the Standard-Triumph International Board, Hopkins wasted no time in getting another job as Press Officer for Coventry City Council before the axe inevitably fell on his own position.

 It was the start of a professional relationship between Stokes and Hopkins that lasted until 1995 and would prove crucial in the years to come.

 On 11 September, more Leyland men were drafted into Standard-Triumph.
 Walter West and Mr C. Robertson were appointed Executive Chairman and Managing Director respectively of Beans Industries.
 Walter West was Deputy Chairman of Leyland Motors, Chairman of Scammell Lorries, and Managing Director of West Yorkshire Foundries.